 Step 5: Fill in the rest of your time blocks

-Now you should be able to see all the blocks of time that you have remaining to work on projects.
-For simplicity’s sake, I like to keep these at a fairly high level.
-For example, I’ll include a large block for writing a blog post, rather than including each step in my blog post workflow (I can refer to Asana for the details).
+Now you should be able to see all the chunks of time that you have remaining to work on projects.
+I like to keep these at a fairly high level for simplicity’s sake.
+So, for example, I’ll include a large block for writing a blog post rather than listing each step in my blog post workflow (I can refer to Asana for the details).

 Here’s a screenshot of my time blocking schedule for the week: